appfolio/abprof/README.md

 very small difference, it can just take a really long time.
 Like A/B testing, this method has its pitfalls.

-### More Control
+### More Control of Sampling

 Would you like to explicitly return the value(s) to compare?
+You can replace the "iteration" block above with "iteration\_with\_return\_value" to return a measurement of your choice.
+That allows you to do setup or teardown inside the block that isn't necessarily counted in the total time.
+You can also use a custom counter or timer rather than Ruby's Time.now, which is the default for ABProf.

+If you return a higher-is-better value like a counter rather than a lower-is-better value like time, you'll find that ABProf keeps telling you the *lower*-valued process, which may be slower rather than faster.
+ABProf can tell which one gets lower numbers, but it doesn't know whether that means better or worse.

+That's why the console output shows the word "faster?" with a question mark.
+It knows it's giving you lower.
+It hopes that means faster.

+### More Samples Per Trial

+Would you like to control how the N iterations (default 10) per trial get run?
+Want to do setup or teardown before or after them as a group, not individuall?

-You can replace the "iteration" block above with "iteration\_with\_return\_value" or "n\_iterations\_with\_return\_value".
-In the former case, return a single number at then end of the block, which is the measured value specifically for that time through the loop.
-In the latter case, your block will take a single parameter N for the number of iterations - run the code that many times and return either a single measured speed or time, or an array of speeds or times, which will be your samples.
+Replace the "iteration" block above with "n\_iterations\_with\_return\_value".
+Your block will take a single parameter N for the number of iterations - run the code that many times and return either a single measured speed or time, or an array of speeds or times, which will be your samples.

-This can be useful when running N iterations doesn't necessarily generate exactly N results, or when the time the whole chunk of code takes to run isn't the most representative number for performance.
-The statistical test will help filter out random test-setup noise somewhat, but sometimes it's best to not count the noise in your measurement at all, for many good reasons.

-Note: this technique has some subtleties -- you're better off *not* doing this to rapidly collect many, many samples of very small performance differences, because transient conditions like background processes can skew the results a *lot* when many T-test samples are collected in a short time.
+Note: this technique has some subtleties -- you're better off *not* doing this to rapidly collect many, many samples of very small performance differences.
+If you do, transient conditions like background processes can skew the results a *lot* when many T-test samples are collected in a short time.
 You're much better off running the same operation many times and returning the cumulative value in those cases, or otherwise controlling for transient conditions that drift over time.

 In those cases, either set the iters-per-trial very low (likely to 1) so that both processes are getting the benefit/penalty from transient